clearbank/fi-api-101/README.md

 .\ngrok.exe http 5000
 ```

-You will get output similar to
+You will get an output similar to

 ```cmd
 Forwarding https://91bf871fa2aa.ngrok.io -> http://localhost:5000